Buckshot vs. Slug: What’s the Difference Between These Shotgun Shells?

 Price/Availability

-Those who shoot frequently or want to stockpile ammunition might find buying 12 gauge in bulk a more economical choice.
+For high-volume shooting or stockpiling ammo, buckshot is more cost-effective.
+Those who shoot frequently or want to stock up will find buying 12 Gauge ammunition in bulk to be the most economical choice.

-Therefore, buckshot is recommended for home defense as the potential for over-penetration is considerably less.
-Note that we said less, not zero.
-There is always the risk when taking close range shots with buckshot that the individual pellets will over penetrate.
-However, buckshot pellets lose their kinetic energy considerably faster than slugs, making it the better overall choice for self-defense.
+Note that I wrote “less” – not zero.
+There is always a risk when taking close-range shots with buckshot that individual pellets will over-penetrate.
+However, buckshot pellets lose their kinetic energy considerably faster than slugs, making them the safer choice for self-defense overall.

 Conclusion: Slug vs Buckshot